cloudflare/cloudflare-docs/content/workers/observability/sentry-integration.md

 This integration allows you to connect to a Sentry project from your Worker to automcatically send errors and uncaught exceptions to Sentry with no code changes needed in the Workers application.

 {{<Aside type="note">}}
-This integration is available to all customers on the Workers Paid and Enterprise plans.
+Sentry integration is available to all Enterprise customers and Free, Pro, and Business customers on the Workers Paid plan.
 {{</Aside>}}
 ## How it works